orchejs/validators/README.md

 resolve(validatorError);
 ```

-**Important**: Avoid to use external libraries, except those that are pretty generic like lodash or momentjs.
-The reason is to avoid excessive dependencies to the project, which may result in more bugs.
+**Important**: Avoid to use external libraries, except those that are pretty generic like lodash or
+momentjs.
+This is for keeping away from excessive dependencies as it could result in bugs.

 ### Share to the community

 If you think that your validator can be used by others, please consider sharing to the communit.
-The first thing is to open an [issue](https://github.com/orchejs/validators/issues/new) and after being accepted, submit your Pull Request.
+The first thing is to open an [issue](https://github.com/orchejs/validators/issues/new) and after
+being accepted, submit your Pull Request.

 Don't forget to take a look at the [contribution guidelines](#con).